cloudoptlab/cloudopt-next-docs/html/render.md

 ## Use Render

 Render is syntactic sugar that has been written in the Resource class.
 When you need to output something, you can call the method directly.
-Currently supported views are Html, Json, Text, FreeMaker, Hbs, Beetl.
+Currently supported views are Html, Json, Text, FreeMaker, Hbs.
 These types can be used directly in the Resource.

-It should be noted that FreeMaker, Hbs, and Beetl all need to refer to their dependencies.
+It should be noted that FreeMaker, Hbs all need to refer to their dependencies.
 Cloudopt Next does not.
 More code examples can be found at [GitHub](https://github.com/cloudoptlab/cloudopt-next/blob/master/cloudopt-next-web/src/test/java/net/cloudopt/next/web/test/ Controller/IndexController.kt).

-When rendering the page, Render automatically reads the file according to the configuration of the webroot item in the configuration file.
+When rendering the page, Render automatically reads the file according to the configuration of the templates item in the configuration file.
 The default is in the templates folder.

 ## Create your own Render